 Kimi is a geographer with expertise in rural community development and assessing local vulnerabilities to climate-related risks.
 She has a Masters in Geography from Montana State University and a Ph.D. in Forestry and Conservation Sciences from University of Montana.

 Scott began developing an interest and proficiency in Geographic Information Systems, database design, and analysis of spatially-explicit data nearly twenty years ago.
 He has worked on projects ranging from examining the effects of fire on bird communities to helping the state of Montana migrate its boundary GIS data into the latest industry framework.
 Scott holds a M.S. in Biology from Montana State University.

 Deb develops interactive web pages to convey key research findings and inform policy discussions.
 She also provides programming support for the Economic Profile Sytem.
 Deb has been developing software solutions for more than 25 years.
 She holds a B.A. from St. Olaf College.

 Kelly is a geographer with expertise in community-based trail development, private land conservation, and wildland fire.
 She holds a M.S. in Geography from Portland State University and a B.S. in Geography from Montana State University.

 Chris has extensive experience working in communications and on public policy issues across the West.
-He serves as a Bozeman City Commissioner and previously worked as Press Secretary for several Members of the U.S. House of Representatives and for the U.S. House Foreign Affairs Committee.
+He also serves as the Deputy Mayor of Bozeman and previously worked as Press Secretary for several Members of the U.S. House of Representatives and for the U.S. House Foreign Affairs Committee.
 Chris holds a B.A. from Dartmouth College.